-The KSOP has a fully benefit-responsive guaranteed investment contract ("GIC") with Principal Life Insurance Company ("Principal").
-Principal maintains the contributions in a general account.
-The GIC does not have specific underlying assets assigned.
-The GIC issuer is contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.
+The KSOP has a fully benefit-responsive guaranteed investment contract ("GIC") with Principal Life Insurance Company and New York Life, both of which maintain contributions in a general account.
+The GICs do not have specific underlying assets assigned.
+The GIC issuers are contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.

-The GIC is included in the financial statements at contract value.
-Contract value, as reported to the KSOP by Principal, represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
+The GICs are included in the financial statements at contract value.
+Contract value, as reported to the KSOP by the Trustee, represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
-The GIC does have a surrender charge of 5% that may be charged if the KSOP terminates its interest in the contract.
-The contract value of the GIC at June 30, 2016 and 2015 was \$5,264,613 and \$5,189,850, respectively.
+The GICs do have a surrender charge of 5% that may be charged if the KSOP terminates its interest in the contracts.
+The total contract value of the GICs at June 30, 2017 and 2016 was \$5,134,282 and \$5,264,613, respectively.